Loco-CTO/zenstream/README.md

   - Docker
   - Andriod (coming soon)

+> [!WARNING]
+> Note that although light mode is implemented, it is VERY UGLY so please be prepared for a flashbang upon toggling.

 ## 💾 Download

 The latest release can be downloaded from the [releases page](). <br>